The Health Care Informatics master’s program at MTSU, a concentration in Professional

 (Same as BIA 6905.)
-Prerequisites: BIA 6000 and MBAI 6835 or BIA 2610 and BIA 3620.
+Prerequisites: BIA 6000 and MBAI 6835 or BIA 2610 and BIA 3620; permission of department.
 An applied approach to the understanding, development, and application of prescriptive and data analytic tools to model and analyze business data.
 A hands-on focus utilized with both commonly-used spreadsheet software and specialized business intelligence software for the student to develop skills for self-service business analytics.

 INFS 6300 - Management of Security Operations